atm8119/ops-ping-monitoring/README.md

 # VCF Operations VM Ping Monitoring

 This tool enables automated management of VM ping monitoring in VMware Cloud Foundation (VCF) Operations.
-It allows you to easily enable ping monitoring for virtual machines in your environment.
+It allows you to easily enable ping monitoring for virtual machines in your environment, both manually and via scheduled automation.

 ## Features